Substance Use Treatment Program in a forensic hospital for people with mental health issues

 3. Consultations between researchers, a forensic hospital peer consultant, a peer worker and Aboriginal peer worker, a NSW Consumer Advisory Group member, a former forensic mental health patient, who is a support worker and advocate for NSW mental health patients

-4. A report on the project to the NSW Mental Health Commission, prior to test.
+4. A report on the project to the Mental Health Commission of New South Wales, prior to test.

 - Evaluation of qualitative and quantitative data from participants pre- and post-SUTP program are being analysed for publication in an academic journal and a Masters thesis in 2020